avdol0521/live-breh/content/h4k2liv3/Task files/mysql.md

 select * from users limit 5;
 ```
 - good for huge tables
+- sets how many rows to return
+- doing  `LIMIT 1,1` would mean it would skip the first row and show 1 row out of the rest of the rows after the skipped one
 ## `BETWEEN`:
 ```mysql
 select * from users where id between 1 and 5;